-The textbook is Nelson Biology VCE Units 1 & 2, third edition.
+You are also required to purchase the textbook Nelson Biology VCE Units 1 & 2, third edition.

 Things to think about

-Biology is a hands-on subject.
-You will be required to do experiments, dissections and build models.
+We expect you to spend approximately 5 hours a week completing the tasks in Biology.
+You will be required to conduct experiments, dissections and build models.
 You will need to plan ahead to gather resources and make the time to perform these types of tasks.

 Things you can do now